×

 Erythrite Vs Rhodolite Luster

 A primary knowledge about Erythrite vs Rhodolite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Erythrite exhibits Pearly and Subadamantine luster.
+Erythrite exhibits Subadamantine and Pearly luster.
 Rhodolite, on other hand, exhibits Greasy and Vitreous luster.